21-03-24_ECM_LOWRES_@MAXROUX-199.jpg

 Empowering children

 The experience of children is central to our work.
 We seek to capture the views of children in decisions and planning that affect them.
-We work in ways that are aligned to the rights of children, representing their voice when required.
 Our programs are designed to promote children’s agency and strong sense of self.

 Equity and diversity

 We value the uniqueness of every child and understand they each have diverse needs.
-Our Inclusion & Practice Team ensures that every child receives the care and attention they deserve.
+We ensure that every child receives the care and attention they deserve.
 We partner with key organisations to support a holistic model of care and learning.
-Where children and families are experiencing risk or vulnerability, our Child Safety Team provides specialist guidance and support.
+We provide specialist support for children and families experiencing risk or vulnerability.

 Family participation